education.vic.gov.au

 Multiple students can be listed in the one application form.

-Before processing a new application through the CSEF SystemExternal Link , schools must sight the parent/carer’s concession card to ensure that the name and Centrelink Reference Number (CRN) in the CSEF application form matches the Centrelink concession card.
+Before processing a new application through the CSEF SystemExternal Link , schools must sight and retain a copy of the parent/carer’s current concession card to ensure that the name and Centrelink Reference Number (CRN) on the CSEF application form matches the Centrelink concession card.

 Communication with parents/carers